-Justin: Um, and that's where the real power and sting of this sin and crime is - the long-term effects that it does to children.
+Justin: And that’s where the real power and sting of this sin and crime is - the long-term effects that it does to children.

-Justin: Unbelievable.
-And it gets in between how they view themselves, how they view other people and how they view God.
-So, they feel isolated and shamed.
-And that was the one thing that I did feel was kind of dirty and shamed.
+Justin: It’s unbelievable.
+And it gets in between how they view themselves, how they view other people, and how they view God.
+So they feel isolated and shamed.
+And that was the one thing that I did feel was kind of dirty and shame.

 Jim: Do you feel - I mean, I see the emotion.
 I’m hearing the emotion in your voice.
 Do you feel like over all these years now you’ve got a healthier grip on this?
 You seem to.
 But obviously, the pain is still there.

 Justin: Yeah.
-Well, the - uh, thankfully, being married to a good wife...
+Well, the - thankfully, being married to a good wife...

 Justin: Not even close to it.

 Justin: Yeah, it was the opposite.
-And, you know, we've done this stuff because of, you know, personal - uh, and we said personal, professional and pastoral.
-Everyone thought when we said personal it was Lindsey because we didn't - we weren't clear in some of our previous things that we've written about my personal story.
-But then when you have, you know, being a pastor, this is just par for the course of just regular conversations with people where people are coming to me saying, hey, I think I've heard you mention this in the sermon.
-I think I can tell you about this.
-So just the stories that you hear - I mean, we hear horror stories.
+And, you know, we’ve done this stuff because of personal - and we said personal, professional and pastoral.
+Everyone thought when we said personal it was Lindsey.
+But then when you have, you know, being a pastor, this is just par for the course of just regular conversations with people where people are coming to me saying, “Hey, I think I’ve heard you mention this in the sermon.
+I think I can tell you about this.”
 And then professionally, Lindsey was a case manager at a, you know, abuse crisis center.
-So, when we were dating, this - I mean, all came together - all three of those - professionally, personally and pastorally.
+So when we were dating, this - I mean, all came together - all three of those - professionally, personally and pastorally.

-Jim: So, let's go through some of the practical applications of that, out of your book God Made All of Me.
+Jim: So let’s go through some of the practical applications of that, out of your book,.
 Start with that younger child.
-Let's just - the two of you can just talk about it with me, as if I were a young dad - oh, I wish.
+Let’s just - the two of you can just talk about it with me, as if I were a young dad - oh, I wish.
 What would you say to counsel me?
 You know, I come to you.
-My wife's here.
+My wife’s here.
 Hey, Jean.
 Here we are.
-You're the pastor.
-And, you know, we've got kind of an issue.
-We've got a 3-year-old.
-We're not sure what we need to say.
-There might be some behavior that's concerning us.
+You’re the pastor.
+And, you know, we’ve got kind of an issue.
+We’ve got a 3-year-old.
+We’re not sure what we need to say.
+There might be some behavior that’s concerning us.
 What do you say to me as mom and dad?